-Next suppose $p\geq 5$ and the theorem holds for the cases up to $p-1$.
-We begin with the case that some of $M'\By^o$ is zero.
-Without loss of generality, we have two cases. \begin{itemize} \item In the case of $y_{p-1}^o(1) = 0$, define the set
+Next, we assume that $p\geq 5$ and that the theorem holds for cases up to $p-1$.
+We begin with the case in which some values of $M'\By^o$ are zero.
+Without loss of generality, we have two cases. \begin{enumerate} \item In the case of $y_{p-1}^o(1) = 0$, define the set

-Then we have
+Then, we have